sd-powell/portfolio_project_3/README.md

 # Vinyl Crate

+Visit the deployed site here: [Vinyl Crate](https://vinyl-crate-ab3f8a285d4e.herokuapp.com/)

 ## Introduction

-**Vinyl Crate** is a full-stack record collection management web application built using Django, Python, HTML, CSS, and JavaScript.
-The app uses PostgreSQL for data storage and is deployed to Heroku with a responsive front-end styled using Bootstrap.
+**Vinyl Crate** is a full-stack record collection management web application designed to help users digitally archive, explore, and celebrate their vinyl records.
+Built with Django, Python, HTML, CSS, and JavaScript, it features a PostgreSQL database and is deployed on Heroku.
+The app combines practical record tracking with a clean, responsive interface styled using Bootstrap.

-This project was created as my third milestone project for the Level 5 Diploma in Web Application Development with the Code Institute.
+**The aim and purpose of the site** is to provide vinyl enthusiasts with a personal, digital space to catalogue their analogue collections.
+Users can upload album art, store detailed metadata, and keep track of their growing crate — all in one place.
+By offering organisation, customisation, and inspiration, Vinyl Crate turns a static collection into an interactive experience.

+**The goal of the site** is to make record collection management accessible and enjoyable.
+Whether you're a casual collector or a devoted audiophile, the platform aims to reduce friction in logging records while encouraging deeper engagement with your music.
+Additional features like ratings, tracklists, and staff picks further enrich the user experience.

+Cataloguing your vinyl not only provides a sense of accomplishment but also helps preserve the legacy and story of your collection.
+The app supports mindful collecting, data-driven organisation, and a visually rewarding interface that reflects the pride many users take in their records.

+The platform offers intuitive search, filter, and sort features, allowing users to easily locate, review, and update their entries.
+With plans for enhanced integrations and personalisation, Vinyl Crate is designed to scale with users' collections and habits.

+**The target audience is vinyl collectors and music lovers of all ages** who want to track, explore, and share their record collections.
+Whether you're just getting started or managing hundreds of records, Vinyl Crate offers a curated and user-friendly environment tailored to analog enthusiasts in a digital world.

 ---